 What Are the Challenges of Caring for Limestone Exterior Walls?

 RGA Global Headquarters, located in Chesterfield, Missouri just outside of St. Louis, recently had an issue with its limestone exterior.

 Although the walls were only 2 years old, they were already showing signs of degradation, including mold and dark streaks from dirt and moisture.
 Why is limestone so vulnerable to this kind of damage?
 How does limestone maintenance and refinishing differ from other traditional forms of stone refinishing?

 Because it’s a porous rock, limestone deteriorates when exposed to acid and other pollutants commonly found in urban environments.
 When left untreated, this can lead to significant damage including cracked masonry, spalling, and loss of structural integrity.

 In the case of RGA, a limestone sealer was never initially used.

 Proactive Care for Your Limestone Exterior Walls

-After a series of tests and discussing some options with a supplier, Mid America Metals came up with a solution to clean and seal RGA’s 25,000 square feet of exterior limestone.
+After a series of tests and discussing some options with a supplier, Mid America Specialty Services came up with a solution to clean and seal RGA’s 25,000 square feet of exterior limestone.